 Can I upgrade to Windows 10 on my phone?
 Which Lumias are compatible

 Before you follow the below guide to installing Windows 10 on your phone, only selected devices are supported at the moment.
 You can get Windows 10 on your phone now if you have a Lumia 630, 635, 636, 638, 730 or 830.
-See also: Not all Lumia smartphones will get an upgrade to Windows 10.

 It sounds strange to leave out high-end devices like the Lumia 930, 1320 and 1520 but Microsoft says a future feature called 'partition stitching' is needed.
 Until then, there isn't enough space on the OS partition for the update.